esp32Hydro/Automation/README.md

 <div align="left">These will be covered in section 6. of this document. </div>

 ### 4. Android phone app to view and manage the system <br />
+This app is still being coded.
+These are screenshots of the pages under development.
 The instructions for using this app are covered in section 6. of this document. <br /> <br />  <br />
 Main HMI Screen<br /> <br />  <br />
 <img src="Images/HMI_Screen.png" alt="Main HMI Screen" width="400"/>